scer80/scer80.github.io/index.md

 ---
 layout: default
-title: "The Internet was made for kittens."
+title: "The Internet was made for kittens"
 permalink: /
 ---